dk1s/Axionis/README.md

 Symbol: A sleek, futuristic design combining a spiral galaxy and an upward arrow, symbolizing exploration, growth, and endless possibilities.
 Color Palette: Deep blue (trust and innovation), silver (advanced technology), and white (purity and progress).
 Tagline Placement: Below the logo – "Innovating Beyond Boundaries."

+This is my official website for my organisation.
+This site content are original.